How To Sell A Condemned House In Plano, Texas

 If you decide to go this route, you will most likely need to lift the condemned status of your home before your real estate professional can sell it.
 This means addressing the necessary repairs.

 Even though selling a repaired home should normally give the best price, you should consider all the initial investments you’ve made.
-These include costs such as repairs, hiring licensed professionals, and the 6% commission fee for your real estate professional.
+These include repairs, hiring licensed professionals, and your real estate professional’s 6% commission fee.

 Selling with a real estate professional would look like this: